 3. Always bring a book with you.
 Some moms carry a small book with them while waiting for a doctor’s appointment, or any similar situation.
 It is much more fulfilling than letting them play Candy Crush in their tablets.

 4. Graphic novels and comics are books too.
+According to Daniel Willingham, PhD, “parents should consider books that look fun.
+Go for books that have short chapters or go for graphic novels.”
 Don’t limit your kids when it comes to books.
 Bring them to a colorful novel shop or a comic book store.
 They might like one and start their reading adventure from Justice League or the Avengers.

 5. Bring kids to comic conventions.
 One mom was so thrilled when she reported to her mommy friends that her sons loved to read comics after attending a comic convention.
 Her teenagers were into graphic arts.
 One of her younger kids loved 3-D comics, and the other was so engaged in fantasy creatures.
 As mentioned earlier, books can enhance their imagination!

 6. Don’t force your kid to read.
 You just can’t hand your child a book and expect him to be interested in it.
 As they play, play with them and turn a book page once in a while, as you get their attention.
 It is how toddlers start to be interested in books.

 7. Turn the book page.
 I mentioned that in number six.
 Studies show that if you read with your child, your child will appreciate the whole gesture and it will get them to read.
 Jessica Montag, PhD also added: “shared book reading, which often begins in infancy, creates a learning environment in which infants and children are exposed to words that they would never have encountered via speech alone.
 By providing different word distributions than everyday child-directed conversations, shared book reading may play an important role in early language acquisition.”
 It doesn’t matter where and how you read the book as long as you’re reading together.